Bandwidth/redux-facet/README.md

 import actions from '../actions/list';
 import apiClient from '../myApiClient';

-export default createSaga(
+export default facetSaga(
   NAME, // the name of your facet
   'LIST_PENDING', // any redux-saga pattern for selecting actions to listen for

   // your saga
   function*(channel) {
     // the channel is set up to filter for only actions which relate
-    // to the saga, and match the pattern you provided.
+    // to the saga, and match the pattern you provided (which can be '*')

     // creating a handler for incoming actions function* handleListPending(action) {